charlesneimog/Awesome-Pd/docs/objects/rotate.mc~.md

 # rotate.mc~

-`rotate.mc~` performs equal power rotation for any number of channels given by a multichannel signal input.
-It takes a position control in which a full cycle is from 0 to 1, negative values from 0 to -1 are wrapped.
+The `rotate.mc~` object performs equal power rotation for multichannel audio signals.
+It takes a multichannel signal input and a control signal (float or signal) for the rotation position, which cycles from 0 to 1.
+This object is useful for spatializing or reordering channels in a multichannel audio stream.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `rotate.mc~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>